Priyansha29/Operators-Program/README.md

 Apparatus: VS Code or Programiz online compiler

-Theory: -->Program-1: This program accepts an integer from the user and checks whether it is positive, negative, or zero using conditional statements.

-->The user is prompted to enter a number. ->The program uses if, else if, and else statements to check: If the number is greater than 0, it prints "Number is POSITIVE."
-If the number is less than 0, it prints "Number is NEGATIVE."
-If the number is equal to 0, it prints "Number is ZERO."

--->Program-2: This program accepts marks for five subjects, calculates the average, and assigns a grade based on the average score.

-->The program takes input for five subjects: DCLD, NT, EDC, SnS, and MTT. ->It calculates the average by adding all subject marks and dividing by 5. ->Based on the average, it assigns grades using if-else conditions as follows: O Grade: 90–100 A+ Grade: 80–89 A Grade: 70–79 B Grade: 60–69 C Grade: 50–59 FAIL: Below 50 ->If the calculated average is outside 0–100, it displays an error message to enter valid marks.

--->Program-3: This program identifies the position of a point (x, y) in a 2D Cartesian coordinate system based on its x and y coordinates.

-->The program takes two integer inputs: x-coordinate and y-coordinate. ->It then uses if-else conditions to determine the point's location: 1st Quadrant: x > 0 and y > 0.
-2nd Quadrant: x < 0 and y > 0.
-3rd Quadrant: x < 0 and y < 0.
-4th Quadrant: x > 0 and y < 0.
-On X-axis: y = 0 and x ≠ 0.
-On Y-axis: x = 0 and y ≠ 0.
-At Origin: x = 0 and y = 0. ->The program prints the appropriate message indicating the point’s position.
+Theory:
+1)C++ provides a wide range of operators used to perform operations on variables and data, such as arithmetic, relational, and logical operations.
+2)Arithmetic operators (+, -, *, /, %) are used to perform basic mathematical operations like addition, subtraction, multiplication, division, and modulus.
+3)Relational operators (>, <, >=, <=, ==, !=) are used to compare two values and return a boolean result (true or false).
+4)Logical operators (&&, ||, !) are used to combine multiple relational conditions and return a boolean output.
+5)Decision-making statements like if, else if, and else allow a program to take different paths based on certain conditions.
+6)The combination of operators and conditional statements enables the program to implement logic and make real-time decisions based on user input.

+In this experiment:
+a)We check whether a number is positive, negative, or zero using relational and if-else conditions. b)We calculate the average of marks and assign a grade using arithmetic and relational operators along with nested if-else. c)We determine the position of a point (x, y) in a 2D plane using logical conditions and decision structures.

+These programs help understand how to:
+->Accept user input using cin
+->Display results using cout
+->Use appropriate data types (like int, float) ->Preserve accuracy and structure in logical conditions

+Overall, this experiment provides foundational understanding of how logic flows in a C++ program using operators and conditional statements.

+-->Program-1:
+1)Takes an integer input from the user.
+2)Uses conditional statements (if, else if, else) to check:
+->If number > 0 → prints "Number is POSITIVE"
+->If number < 0 → prints "Number is NEGATIVE"
+->If number == 0 → prints "Number is ZERO"
+3)Demonstrates the use of relational and logical operators in decision-making.

+-->Program-2:
+1)Takes marks input for 5 subjects: DCLD, NT, EDC, SnS, MTT 2)Calculates average = (sum of all marks) / 5 3)Assigns grades using if-else as per the average:
+90–100 → Grade O
+80–89 → Grade A+
+70–79 → Grade A
+60–69 → Grade B
+50–59 → Grade C
+<50 → FAIL

+4)If average is not in 0–100 range, shows error: "Enter valid marks" 5)Demonstrates nested conditions and use of relational operators.

+-->Program-3:
+1)Takes two inputs: x and y coordinates
+2)Uses if-else to determine position:
+1st Quadrant: x > 0 & y > 0
+2nd Quadrant: x < 0 & y > 0
+3rd Quadrant: x < 0 & y < 0
+4th Quadrant: x > 0 & y < 0
+On X-axis: y = 0, x ≠ 0
+On Y-axis: x = 0, y ≠ 0
+Origin: x = 0 & y = 0

+4)Displays a message indicating the correct position 5)Demonstrates logical AND (&&) and comparison operators.

 Conclusion: Hence, we used Logical Operators and Relational Operators in the above 3 codes and executed the decision-making statements to get an accurate output.